 Monte Carlo Simulations for Anticipating Cycle Time and Throughput

-Logically, the Monte Carlo simulations have found their way to Lean project management.
-With their help, you can make probabilistic predictions about one of the key performance indicators in Lean – throughput.
+Logically, the Monte Carlo simulations have found their way to Lean management.
+With their help, you can make probabilistic forecasts about one of the key performance indicators in Lean – throughput.

-The great thing here is the fact that you can look at the past throughput of your team and make a prediction from two different angles:
+The great thing here is the fact that you can look at the past throughput of your team and make a forecast from two different angles: